Transformative Water Leadership Academy

 These concepts form the foundation of TWLA:

-- Diversity.
-Expanding the pool of utility talent and leadership to be inclusive of all parts of the communities that utilities serve.
-Diversity by race, gender, ethnicity, region, and age benefits all utilities that provide drinking water, wastewater, stormwater management, and water reuse.
+- Community leadership.
+Expanding the pool of utility talent and leadership to reflect the broad spectrum of the communities utilities serve.
+Bringing together a range of perspectives, backgrounds, and experiences strengthens utilities’ ability to provide drinking water, wastewater, stormwater management, and water reuse.

 - Network.
-Expanding beyond their TWLA cohort, participants will also connect with a Community Cooperative Alliance (CCA): a body of nationally, regionally, and locally influential organizations representing marginalized or underserved populations.
-The CCA will facilitate outreach to potential applicants, provide a resource network to participants, expand awareness of water utility jobs, and help share TWLA results and insights.
+Expanding beyond their cohort, participants will also connect with the TWLA Collaborative: a body of nationally, regionally, and locally influential organizations representing marginalized or underserved populations.
+The Collaborative will facilitate outreach to potential applicants, provide a resource network to participants, expand awareness of water utility jobs, and help share TWLA results and insights.

 - Community engagement.
 Participants are strongly encouraged to get directly involved in their community — by working on community projects, joining nonprofit boards, supporting school programs, or other activities.
-This will anchor participants more strongly to the community they serve and foster deeper understanding and empathy for all parts of their community.
-Mentors, instructors, and CCA members will set examples for this involvement.
+This will anchor participants to the community they serve by fostering deeper understanding and empathy for all parts of their community.
+Mentors and program volunteers will set examples for this involvement.

 Help a Utility Leader.
 Donate to support a TWLA travel scholarship through the Water Equation.